CaptainDadders/CaptainDadders.github.io/planning-research-workflow.md

 exists and nothing needs re-fetching.

 ### Steps
-1. For **each day** in the range, fetch the historical material and write it to **its own file**, one file per day (e.g. `research-1804-07-06.md`).
+1. For **each day** in the range, fetch the historical material from **both** sources (see below) and write it to **its own file**, one file per day (e.g. `research-1804-07-06.md`).
 One file per day matters: at content time only the relevant days get attached, not a blob covering dates that aren't needed.
-2. Scout a **candidate image** for the span (see sources below) and note it in the relevant day-file.
+   - **Both sources are required for every day.** A search snippet is not a substitute for fetching the UNL journal page.
+Fetch both URLs directly.
+2. **Resolve a candidate image** for each day (see Image sources and criteria below).
+This work is done here, not deferred to the content chat.
+For each day, work through the sources in order until a candidate is found or all sources are exhausted.
+Record the result — found or not found — in that day's file.
+It is fine if most days say "nothing found"; the point is that the search was done and the best available candidate for the span is identified.
 3. Hand the day-files back for the pilot to **save locally** — these do **not** go into project knowledge (they are leg-specific clutter that doesn't belong in the always-on set).